tezos/tezos-mirror/docs/protocols/alpha.rst

 - Proto: endorsement and double endorsing evidence operations now contain an additional slot field; the slot should be the smallest among the endorser's slots.

   MR: https://gitlab.com/tezos/tezos/-/merge_requests/2471

+  Software that make use of operations and receipts will have to be adapted, in particular indexers.

+  Most notably, the first list of operations is now composed of `endorsement_with_slot` instead of `endorsement` operations.

+  The change will not affect custom signing stacks, as the `endorsement_with_slot` is just an unsigned wrapper around the Edo-compatible `endorsement` format.

+  The reference endorser forges an `endorsement`, sends it to the signer, and then wraps the result in an `endorsement_with_slot` before injection.